kozhini/zapret-openwrt/README.md

 Zapret is not a VPN!
 Zapret is an Anti-DPI utility!

-Latest Zapret commites are getting automaticaly
+Dont pay attention on MIkefiles dates\hashes, latest commites will be recived automaticaly